armannaj/LocalObjectCache/README.md

 Internally, it uses [LiteDB](https://github.com/mbdavid/litedb) to store objects in a local file.

 ## How to use
-For a quick start, you can use the static `LocalObjectCache.Default`.
+For a quick start, you can use the static `Cache.Default`.
 It creates a cache with the following default settings:
 * Object validity timespan: _24hours from the time of object insertion_
 * DB filename: _cache.db_
 * DB file path: _local executing directory_

-Alternatively, you can instantiate `LocalObjectCache` and configure it the way you want it and use it.
+Alternatively, you can instantiate `Cache` and configure it the way you want it and use it.

 You can use `Index` attribute on the properties that you want to use as ID or you want to enforce uniqueness in the cache.